East Tennessee State University

 Annual cost of living (estimated)

-Coverdell Fellows who receive Graduate Assistant (GA) support will have further opportunities to work with faculty on regionally important issues such as opioid abuse, obesity, tobacco policy, poverty and other issues.
+Coverdell Fellows who receive Graduate Assistant (GA) support will have further opportunities to work with faculty on regionally important issues such as opioid abuse, obesity, tobacco policy, poverty, rural health, and other issues.
 Other GA opportunities include working with the award-winning Project EARTH—helping to teach students and community members those skills necessary to support public health in low-resource areas https://www.etsu.edu/cph/earth.php

 Jobs for program alumni